 SAGE

-There is a slight peppery flavor to sage, which is the perfect compliment to poultry.
+There is a slight peppery flavor to sage, which is the perfect complement to poultry.
 It also pairs well with sweet fruits and vegetables like apples and squash.
 But, did you know it can also help kick things like sausage up a notch?
 This can be added to slow-cooking things like stews and sauces and added from the start without worrying about it losing its flavor.
 It’s a powerful spice and will hold up to long cooking times.

 THYME